Lucidare/soul-wars/README.md

 - Prevents fragment sacrifices when obelisk is not captured
 - Prevents bone buries when graveyard is not captured
 - Highlight capture areas
-- Notify when activity level below set threshold
+- Notify when activity level below set threshold, entering or leaving game

 ## Screenshots